-Market index provides the most reliable information on regional institutional development in China and is widely used by academics (Shen, Au and Li 2019).
-To avoid reversed causality, we used the reported market index for the year prior to the reported firm's income.
-The reported market index (Wang, Gang and Li 2019) refers to the level of economic development and market activities (product market as well as factor markets) of the different 31 provinces as measured by the Chinese national government.
+The market index provides the most reliable information on regional institutional development in China and is widely used by academics (Shen, Au, & Li, 2019).
+To avoid reverse causality, we used the reported market index for the year prior to the income reported.
+The market index (Wang, Gang, & Li, 2019) is the level of economic development and market activities (for product as well as factor markets) in the 31 provinces as measured by the Chinese national government.

-Analytical Methodology
+3.6 Analytical Methodology

-We respectively adopt different analytical methods to verify the two main hypotheses of gender gap in enterprise performance and political embeddedness mediations.
-For the hypotheses related to the gender gap in enterprise performance, Tobit models were used.
-The hypotheses related to political embeddedness mediations is verified by Bootstrap approach (Preacher & Hayes, 2004), which is now widely used (Cheung & Lau, 2008; Zhao, Lynch & Chen, 2010; Fritz, Taylor & MacKinnon, 2012; Pituch & Stapleton, 2008).
-The dependent variable, firm performance, is measured by using firms’ operation income that accumulates around 0.
-Dealing with such a limited dependent variable, Tobit models usually are used to obtain a more accurate estimation by censoring those observations with a negative outcome (Tobin, 1958).
+We adopted different analytical methods to test our two main hypotheses of a gender gap in enterprise performance and mediation by political embeddedness.
+For the hypothesis related to the gender gap, we used Tobit models.
+For the hypothesis related to mediation by political embeddedness, we applied a bootstrapping approach (Preacher & Hayes, 2004), which has been used widely (Cheung & Lau, 2008; Fritz, Taylor, & MacKinnon, 2012; Pituch & Stapleton, 2008; Zhao, Lynch, & Chen, 2010).
+We measured the dependent variable of firm performance in terms of the firms’ operation income accumulating around 0.
+When dealing with such a limited dependent variable, Tobit models are useful for obtaining a more accurate estimation by censoring observations with a negative outcome (Tobin, 1958).

-Further, in order to analyze firm performance gaps by the entrepreneur's gender, we take Blinder-Oaxaca decomposition for Tobit regression models, following previous research (Fairlie & Robb, 2009).
-The Blinder–Oaxaca (Blinder 1973; Oaxaca 1973) decomposition method examines outcome gaps by groups.
-It explains the difference in the means of a dependent variable between two groups by decomposing the gap into the part that is due to differences in the mean values of the independent variable within the groups, and differences between the groups, using this statistical method the effect of gender on firm performance is analyzed by explained parts in which characteristics lead to the differences and unexplained part which is ascribed to discrimination.
+In order to analyse firm performance gaps by entrepreneur gender, we used the Blinder–Oaxaca decomposition for the Tobit regression models, in line with previous research (Fairlie & Robb, 2009).
+The decomposition method (Blinder, 1973; Oaxaca, 1973) examines outcome gaps by groups.
+It explains the difference in the means of a dependent variable by decomposing the gap into the part that is due to differences in the mean values of the independent variable within the groups, and the group differences in the effects of the independent variable.
+This statistical method allows the effect of gender on firm performance to be analysed in terms of explained parts, in which characteristics lead to the differences, and an unexplained part, which can be ascribed to discrimination.

-Consider existing research findings that bank loans (e.g. Xu et al. 2018) and family support (Inmyxai, Takahashi, 2012) also play the mediating role on the relationship between entrepreneur gender and firm performance, we use Parallel Mediation approach (Hayes, 2013) to explore mechanism of mediating effect of political embeddedness on gender's firm performance in the case of multiple mediating variables.
+Taking into account research findings that bank loans (e.g., Xu et al., 2018) and family support (Inmyxai & Takahashi, 2012) play a mediating role in the relationship between entrepreneur gender and firm performance, we used the parallel mediation approach (Hayes, 2013) to explore the mechanism of the mediating effect of political embeddedness on gender and firm performance in the case of multiple mediating variables.

-To address the concern that entrepreneur’s gender and firm performance may be jointly determined by omitted variables, we applied the method of the Regression Equation Specification Error Test (RESET) (Ramsey, 1969) to overcome it, which is a popular diagnostic tool to explain omitted variables bias.
-Although the RESET result for the Tobit regression model in 2014 shows a strong endogeneity (p-value is 1.258e-10<<0.05), the quadric form of firm age has power in explaining the endogenous variable (p-value is 0.05344 > 0.05).
-Hence, we take firm age square to alleviate endogeneity.
-However, adding firm age square variable to the Tobit regression model will cause multicollinearity (the VIF of firm age and firm age square is [20, 30]).
-Fortunately, the significance and symbol of independent variable and mediation variables of Tobit regression model with firm age square qualitatively are similar if not included.
-Therefore, we can ignore the multicollinearity in this case (Alfred DeMaris, 2005).
+To address the concern that entrepreneur’s gender and firm performance may be jointly determined by omitted variables, we applied the regression specification error test (RESET) (Ramsey, 1969), a popular diagnostic tool for explaining omitted variables bias.
+Although the RESET result for the Tobit regression model for 2014 shows strong endogeneity (p = 1.258e−10 < 0.05), the quadric form of firm age has power in explaining the endogenous variable (p = 0.05344 > 0.05).
+Hence, to alleviate endogeneity, we took the square of firm age.
+However, adding the square of firm age to the Tobit regression model will cause multicollinearity (the VIF of firm age and firm age square is [20, 30]).
+Fortunately, the significance and symbol of the independent variable and mediation variables in the Tobit regression model with the square of firm age are qualitatively similar if not included.
+Therefore, in this case we can ignore the multicollinearity (Alfred DeMaris, 2005).

 Results

-4.1 Descriptive statistics
+4.1 Descriptive Statistics

-Statistical characteristics of data
+Statistical characteristics of the data

-We present the main descriptive statistics of all variables used in the analyses by year and gender, respectively in Table1, Table2-1, Table2-2 and Table2-3.
+We present descriptive statistics for all our variables by year and by gender in Tables 1, 2-1, 2-2 and 2-3.